jevancc/tritonhttp-web-server/testing/README.md

 2. should end connection when the client close connection.
     - After a client connected to the server, the client shut down the connection.
 We expected the connection was closed.

+3. should keep the connection when "Connection: close" is not in the request header.
+    - After a client connected to the server, the client sent a http request without "Connection: close" in header.
+We expected the connection was not closed.

+3. should close the connection when "Connection: close" is in the request header.
+    - After a client connected to the server, the client sent a http request with "Connection: close" in header.
+We expected the connection was closed and "Connection: close" is set in the response header.

 ## subdir.test.js